Are you an adviser? Go to Unbiased Pro

 Defined contribution pensions build up a pension pot using your contributions and your employer’s contributions (if applicable).

-From the age of 55 (this is set to rise to 57 from 2028) you can then start to access your pension.
+From the age of 55 (this is set to rise to 57 from 2028), you can then start to access your pension.

-There are a range of ways you can do this, including drawing a flexible income (drawdown), and/or purchasing a guaranteed income (an annuity).
+There are a range of ways you can do this, including drawing a flexible income (drawdown) and/or purchasing a guaranteed income (an annuity).

 You can also take 25% of your pot as a tax-free lump sum.
-Any larger amount will be subject to income tax at the normal rate, as will any income you take via the other two methods.
+Any larger amount will be subject to income tax at the normal rate, as will any income you take via other methods.

 What are the advantages of a defined contribution pension?

-This makes pensions the best accessible form of investment for retirement, when looking at the balance of risk, reward and liquidity (i.e. how easy it is to access your money).
+This makes pensions the best accessible form of investment for retirement when looking at the balance of risk, reward, and liquidity (i.e., how easy it is to access your money).

-The advantage of a defined contribution pension versus a defined benefit pension is that it’s more flexible (even if it may not be as generous or dependable).
+The advantage of a defined contribution pension versus a defined benefit pension is it’s more flexible (even if it may not be as generous or dependable).

 You can even continue saving into your pension and receive tax relief up to the age of 75.